 - In the past, the father had moved with the mother’s Navy moves.
 (That is largely a good point, but it is a fundamentally different decision to move as part of an intact couple, which makes decisions together and cares for each member’s sustainable welfare, versus pulling up stakes and moving based on the movements of an autonomous “legal stranger” who could go elsewhere at any time and may not share information about intentions, possibilities, etc. I recently had a case where a soldier was reassigned to Malaysia, and while litigating against relocation the mother also made serious efforts to get a job there, but then before he moved, the assignment changed to Hawaii, and then to Germany before he actually moved away.)

-- The mother’s regular income, health benefits, etc. Those of course are not a legitimate reasons for giving one parent custody over another, and it’s hard to imagine a father getting away with it.
+- The mother’s regular income, health benefits, etc. Those of course are not a legitimate reasons for giving one parent custody over another, and it’s hard to imagine a father getting away with asserting those factors.
 But in this case, the mother said that if she could not move to San Diego she would leave the Navy.
 (The opinion does not say if she would be forced to leave the Navy, or choose to.
 Nor does it discuss civilian jobs the mother could get in Virginia, nor whether she had served long enough to retire with health benefits.)

 Not all these factors would normally be very persuasive, nor weigh completely in favor of the mother, but they were all viewed differently in the light of the father’s obvious personal problems and inability to function as a custodial parent.